Backlynk

 Review Platforms: - G2 (DA 86) — Software vendor category listing - Capterra (DA 84) — Business software directory listing - Clutch.co (DA 77) — Dofollow — Agency and SaaS service profiles - Trustpilot (DA 93) — Business profile; essential for trust signals

-Knowledge Platforms: - Quora (DA 92) — Brand account with bio link; high E-E-A-T signal for expert positioning - Wikipedia (DA 100) — For established brands; notable companies can maintain brand pages
+Knowledge Platforms: - Quora (DA 92) — Useful when you can answer real niche questions without promotional spam - Wikipedia (DA 100) — For established brands; notable companies can maintain brand pages

 Tier 2: High Value, Vertical-Specific